 The Sister Cities programmes foster communications across borders – a mutual exchange of ideas, people and materials in cultural, educational, youth, sports, municipal, professional and technical projects.

-Our relationships rely on a network of dedicated volunteers from the community, in the form of Sister City Committees, to create and strengthen international partnerships, promote and drive educational exchanges, visits, celebrations and other important initiatives.
+Our relationships rely on a network of dedicated volunteers from the community, in the form of Sister City Committees, to create and strengthen international partnerships, and promote and drive educational exchanges, visits, celebrations and other important initiatives.

 If you would like to get involved in our Sister City Committees, please reach out to CIRTeam@ccc.govt.nz for more information.